Audio CDs:

 Step 2: Create a .zip or .rar file:

-Each disc is a single .zip or .rar file.
+If your project is a multi disc set, each disc will need a separate .zip or .rar file.
 Before we burn the audio CD, we unzip the files first, and use those .MP3 or .WAV files to make the audio CD.

 Not sure how to zip up files?
 Learn More